Sim007/staticws/readme.md

 # Staticws (Static webserver)
 This repo is a showcase of staticpage on a webserver.
-We will build a container image and run a container on several platforms
+We will build a container image and run a container on several platforms.

 In this repo you find:
 - sources
 - Dockerfile
-- Configurations files
+- configuration files

 ## Workflow
 - Clone this repo or copy and unpack the zip